davruet/introToNMA/syllabus.md

 ##Changes

 This syllabus is provisional.
 Topics, dates, and schedules may change depending on the needs of the class.
 Project due dates, required readings, and graded assignment descriptions will not be changed without appropriate notification in class.

+The latest syllabus will always be available on the class github page: <https://github.com/davruet/introToNMA/blob/master/syllabus.md>